Free shipping over £15

 What If They Eat It?

-Believe it or not, dogs eating poo is actually quite common.
+Believe it or not, dogs who eat fox poo is actually quite common.
 In fact, there's even a name for it: coprophagia.
 While it may be gross to us humans, dogs seem to find poo quite delicious.
 Unfortunately, this behaviour can come with some risks.
 One of the biggest dangers is that dogs can pick up parasites like ringworm from eating fox poo.
 These parasites can cause serious health problems for your dog, so it's important to be vigilant and discourage them from eating poo.
 Although it may be tough to break them of this habit, it's ultimately in their best interests.
 Ringworm is a fungus that can cause skin irritation, hair loss, and crusted lesions.
 If you think your dog may have ingested fox poo, watch for signs of ringworm and take them to the vet if necessary.
 In the meantime, practise good hygiene and wash your hands thoroughly after handling your dog.

 FAQ: